surajk-m/cb/README.md

 > Tooling
 1. docker for running a node and Waves Explorer.
 Technically, this step is not necessary.
 You can use existing testnet / experimental-network, but unless you have your own node, your testing cycle will be dramatically slower because:
     - You might(most likely you will) constantly need new accounts with test tokens.
 The testnet faucet can give you just 10 WAVES every~10 minutes.
     - Average block time on testnet is 1 minute, while on private node it’s just 10 seconds.
     - Public testnet nodes can have agressive caching turned on
     - Public testnet nodes may be under maintenance.

-- Download and install docker : https://www.docker.com/
-- Docker Pull Command -
+    - Download and install docker : https://www.docker.com/, Docker Pull Command for wavesplatform node-

 ```shell
 $ docker pull wavesplatform/node